A life may last just for a moment, but that moment can last a lifetime in our memories.

-Now, following the appointment of a Neonatal Nurse Specialist, we can reach families who could benefit from our care much earlier in their journey, meaning we are there for families throughout the pregnancy, birth and beyond.
+Now, following the expansion of our neonatal service, we can reach families who could benefit from our care much earlier in their journey, meaning we are there for families throughout the pregnancy, birth and beyond.

 This will enable us to help families with seriously ill children make the most of their precious time together, and ensure plans are in place for the care of the child after birth.
 Tragically, in many cases, the child we are caring for may only have a few brief moments of life before parents have to say their goodbyes.

 Neonatal Nurse, Lisa Leppard, works with families throughout their pregnancy and then, after the birth, the baby and family can come to Naomi House where we assist in the baby’s care and in making memories, such as making hand or foot prints or something as simple as going for a family walk.

 When a baby dies they can stay at the hospice surrounded by loved ones while we provide assistance with practical arrangements around the funeral and registration of death, and offer ongoing bereavement and sibling support as required.